 - You don’t employ other people to work in your home.

 - You don’t make renovations or alterations to your home that aren’t for domestic purposes, such as converting your garage into a beauty room.

 Is a phone bill a utility bill?

 Typically, phone bills are considered to be utility bills.
 However, this only refers to landlines rather than mobiles.
 The invoices sent out by telephone companies are utility bills, and they provide a service to the public at large, much like energy suppliers.

 This bill is paid monthly and in full each time.
 You will pay the amount you have spent or a pre-agreed tariff.

 It’s a vital aspect of any business, but is broadband a utility bill?
 Many people treat broadband as a the new utility bill example, as it’s highly unlikely that you can run a business without it.
 The internet is needed for everyday business operations like communication and research but is also used to keep the office running, from ordering supplies to submitting meter readings and paying bills.

 Your broadband will generally cost the same each month, as you pre-agree the broadband speed you require for your premises.
 This will remain the same unless your provider changes the tariff.

 Is TV licence a utility bill?

-The cost of your business utilities can vary, depending on your location, local climate, how much energy you use and how big your premises are.
-As a general rule, the amount you pay for your utilities is relative to your gas and electricity usage – which will increase depending on the size of the building you own/pay for.
+The cost of your business utility bills can vary, depending on your location, local climate, how much energy you use and how big your premises are.
+Generally, the amount you pay for your utilities is relative to your gas and electricity usage, which will increase depending on the size of the building you own or rent.